tkavi/Self-Correcting-Agentic-RAG/README.md

 	New-Item -Path .env -ItemType File <br>
 	pip install python-dotenv (to access this .env file inside code) <br>

-	Since this is a entirely local project running on Ollama, we don't have secret API keys (like OpenAI keys) to hide right now.
-However, a .env file is still incredibly useful for defining configuration variables like local model names or database paths.
-If we decide to switch from a local model to an enterprise cloud model later, we only have to change it in this one file instead of hunting through the code.
+	Since this is a entirely local project running on Ollama, we don't have secret API keys (like OpenAI keys) to hide right no. But, a .env file is used for defining configuration variables like local model names or database paths.
+If we decide to switch from a local model to an enterprise cloud model later, .env is the only file to be updated.

 	10. To test using real pdf <br>
 		pip install pypdf

 **Project Setup** <br>
-In workspace, create 3 blank Python files: <br>
+Create a new project directory in VS Code and below Python files: <br>
-- state.py (to define the data structure that moves through nodes)
+- state.py (to define the state of the data that moves through nodes)
-- nodes.py (to write the logic for guardrails, rephrasing, and ChromaDB retrieval)
+- nodes.py (to write the logic for all the nodes like guardrails, rephrasing, and ChromaDB retrieval)
-- main.py (to orchestrate the LangGraph workflow and run the input() loop)
+- main.py (to orchestrate the LangGraph workflow)

 **Flow of pipeline:**